nicholaswmin/fsm/README.md

 ### Hook arguments

-The transition methods allow passing variadic arguments to the relevant transition/state hooks:
+The transition methods can pass variadic arguments to relevant hooks:

 ```js
 const turnstile = new FSM({